Montage Support Services

 …is a leading service provider that offers innovative and individualized services that directly responds to the wishes, hopes, dreams and aspirations of each person living with us.
 Montage Support Services is committed to providing quality support to people with complex support needs.
 This is accomplished through a shared focus of families, staff and volunteers in promoting opportunities for individual growth in all aspects of a person’s life, ensuring dignity and respect.

 Typically, applicants come with a background or certification in: Social Work, Behaviour Management, Psychology, Disability Studies and/or Personal Support Work.
 Some people have had work experience in similar work environments or the non profit sector, and then there are others who come to us seeking a change in career direction or personal growth.

 Success in the role is not only determined by credentials.
-Although a solid learned competency in high standards of care is essential, we place equal value on the capacity of our staff to be consistent and intentional around advocating for, and actively demonstrating what it means to support someone, with a disability, in their own neighborhood and community.
+Although a solid learned competency in high standards of care is essential, (some people you support will need assistance with personal care, tolieting and eating) we place equal value on the capacity of our staff to be consistent and intentional around advocating for, and actively demonstrating what it means to support someone with a disability, in their own neighborhood and community.

 - The rhythm of each location is set by the people we support

 - We WORK where they live – They do not LIVE where we work

 - Our work ratio is 5:2 in our homes and 1:2 at our Condo locations